natcap/invest.users-guide/source/stormwater.rst

 The model requires values of the annual runoff coefficients (:math:`RC`), and optionally the percolation ratios (:math:`PE`), for each land use-land cover (LULC) type in the biophysical table.
 The runoff coefficient is defined as the ratio between annual surface runoff and annual precipitation, a value between 0 and 1, while the percolation ratio is the ratio between annual percolation to groundwater (“potential aquifer recharge”) and annual precipitation (:numref:`hydro-schematic`).
 These coefficients will typically be a function of the land cover and soil properties in a watershed; see `Input Guidance`_ for further details on determining these values.

-For each LULC x, the stormwater retention coefficient :math:`RE_x` is calculated as:
+For each LULC class :math:`x`, the stormwater retention coefficient :math:`RE_x` is calculated as:

 .. math:: RE_x=1-RC_x

-Based on the LULC and hydrologic soil group rasters, the model assigns the stormwater retention coefficients (:math:`RE_i`) to each pixel :math: `i`.
-Next, the model computes :math:`V_{RE,i}`, the retained volume (:math: `m3/yr`) for each pixel :math: `i` as:
+Based on the LULC and hydrologic soil group rasters, the model assigns the stormwater retention coefficients (:math:`RE_i`) to each pixel :math:`i`.
+Next, the model computes :math:`V_{RE,i}`, the retained volume (:math:`m3/yr`) for each pixel :math:`i` as:

 .. math:: V_{RE_i}=0.001\cdot P_i\cdot RE_i\cdot pixel.area

 where :math:`P_i` is annual precipitation (:math:`mm/yr`) and :math:`pixel.area` is the pixel area in :math:`m^2`.

-Runoff volume :math:`V_{RU}` (:math:`m^3/yr`) is calculated from the runoff coefficients (:math:`RU` or :math: `RC`): If the Adjust Retention Coefficients option is selected (see below), the runoff coefficients may differ from the input :math:`RC` values, as they are derived from the (adjusted) retention coefficients using the equation below:
+Runoff volume :math:`V_{RU}` (:math:`m^3/yr`) is calculated from the runoff coefficients (:math:`RU` or :math:`RC`): If the Adjust Retention Coefficients option is selected (see below), the runoff coefficients may differ from the input :math:`RC` values, as they are derived from the (adjusted) retention coefficients using the equation below:

 .. math:: RU_x=1-RE_x

 .. math:: V_{RU,i}=0.001\cdot P_i\cdot RU_i\cdot pixel.area

-Optionally, if percolation ratios have been defined by the user, the model assigns these values to each pixel :math: `i` based on the LULC and soil hydrological group rasters, and computes :math: `V_{P}`, the volume of water that percolates through soil to recharge the aquifer (:math: `m^3/yr`) for each pixel :math: `i`:
+Optionally, if percolation ratios have been defined by the user, the model assigns these values to each pixel :math:`i` based on the LULC and soil hydrological group rasters, and computes :math:`V_{P}`, the volume of water that percolates through soil to recharge the aquifer (:math:`m^3/yr`) for each pixel :math:`i`:

 .. math:: V_{P}_i=0.001\cdot P_i\cdot PE_i\cdot pixel.area

-Where :math: `PE_i` is the annual percolation ratio (“potential aquifer recharge”; Figure :fig: `hydro-schematic`).
+Where :math:`PE_i` is the annual percolation ratio (“potential aquifer recharge”; :numref: `hydro-schematic`).

 Adjust Retention Coefficient for directly-connected impervious (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Retention on a given pixel, at least when considered at an aggregated sub-watershed scale, should be affected by retention on upstream and downstream pixels.
 (For example, the current InVEST nutrient delivery ratio model takes this into account through a flowpath delineation and retention length framework, which is not as feasible in an urban drainage network because of how storm drains alter surface and sub-surface flow paths.)
 To account for this retention of runoff flowing to surrounding pixels, the stormwater model optionally uses a simple modification to retention.
 The retention coefficient, :math:`RE_{i}`, for pixel :math:`i` is adjusted upwards based on the retention value of its neighboring pixels within a certain retention radius.
-The adjustment, :math: ‘C_{i}`, is applied to the un-retained runoff from a given pixel, as follows:
+The adjustment, :math:‘C_{i}`, is applied to the un-retained runoff from a given pixel, as follows:

 .. math:: RE^{adj}_{i} = RE_{i} + (1 - RE_{i})\cdot C_{i}
    :label: adjusted_retention_coefficient

-where :math: `RE^{adj}_{i}` is the adjusted retention coefficient, and the adjustment factor :math: ‘C_{i}` has one of the following values:
+where :math:`RE^{adj}_{i}` is the adjusted retention coefficient, and the adjustment factor :math:‘C_{i}` has one of the following values:

 0, if the pixel :math:`i` is near a directly-connected impervious area and/or near a road.
 A pixel is "near" a directly-connected impervious area if its centerpoint is within a radius :math:`l` of the centerpoint of a pixel whose LULC class is marked as connected (has a 1 in the biophysical table ``is_connected`` column)